Page 6: Historical Events In December - 17

 1955 On this day in history carl Perkins wrote Blue Suede Shoes.
 Less than 48 hours later, he recorded it at the Sun Studios in Memphis.

-1956 Eddie Acuff, actor (Guns of Pecos), dies at 48 on December - 17.
+1956 On this day in history eddie Acuff, actor (Guns of Pecos), dies at 48

 1957 On this day in history the Atlas U.S. intercontinental ballistic missile makes its inaugural test flight.